bzg/woof/resources/md/howto.md

 -   `release` : `Canceled`
 -   `change` : `Canceled`

+**Note**: A punctuation mark among `;:,.` is *mandatory* for these reports and action words (`Confirmed`, `Approved`, etc.) are all case-sensitive.

 ## Updating priority

 You cannot set the priority of a report directly: it is computed based on whether the report is important and urgent.

-To set a report as important, use "Important" in a reply.
+-   To set a report as important, use "Important" in a reply.

-To set a report as unimportant, use "Unimportant" in a reply.
+-   To set a report as unimportant, use "Unimportant" in a reply.

-To set a report as urgent, use "Urgent" in a reply.
+-   To set a report as urgent, use "Urgent" in a reply.

-To set a report as not urgent, use "Not Urgent" in a reply.
+-   To set a report as not urgent, use "Not Urgent" in a reply.

 ## Using multiple triggers